Tristanon/Udex-building-project/README.md

 - User can like/dislike and comment each post
 ## Action items
 - Write descriptions about building and biography (text file) - 2 buildings (copy from school page)
-- Design the page of wiki (in Django, HTML, CSS, Bootstrap)
+- Design the page of Udex-building (in Django, HTML, CSS, Bootstrap)
 - Login feature
-- Contribute to this wiki
+- Contribute to this Udex-building
 - Comment (design database & backend APIs)
 ## Installation
 1. Install Python on your machine